jenkinsci/skenai-plugin/README.md

-# skenai-cli
+# Sken.ai CLI plugin for Jenkins

-## A Jenkins plugin for Sken.ai's CLI tool
+A Jenkins plugin for Sken.ai's CLI tool

 Sken.ai offers a DevOps-first Continuous Application Security Scanning.
 With Sken, your apps on Jenkins will be automatically scanned for security vulnerabilities.
 Sken is one tool to do all types of scans - SAST, DAST, SCA, Secrets and more, without the need for any AppSec expertise.